KW Sagittarii

-KW Sagittarii is a red supergiant, located approximately 2420 pc away from the Sun in the direction of the constellation Sagittarius.
-It is one of the largest-known stars.
-If placed at the center of the Solar System, the star's surface would engulf Mars.
+KW Sagittarii is a red supergiant star, located approximately 2420 pc away from the Sun in the direction of the constellation Sagittarius.
+It is one of the largest known stars, with a diameter about 1,000 times larger than the Sun.
+If placed at the center of the Solar System, the star's surface would engulf Mars, coming close to Jupiter's orbit.

 Variability

-KW Sagitarii was discovered to be variable in 1928 from a study of photographic plates.
+In 1942, Henrietta Hill Swope listed KW Sagittarii as a variable star.
 It varies erratically in brightness over a range of about two magnitudes.
 It is classified as a semiregular variable, although the listed period of 670 days is poorly defined.
 The peculiar cool spectrum has led to comparisons with symbiotic variables, but it is no longer considered to be a cataclysmic binary.